stjudecloud/docs/docs/guides/proteinpaint/advanced-guides/using-a-vcf-file.md

 Shortcoming is the built-in classes are hardcoded and cannot be customized.

-ProteinPaint fully supports customly defined classes through an alternative method.
+ProteinPaint fully supports custom defined classes through an alternative method.
 See the section on highlighting and filtering with INFO fields.